IBM-Bluemix-Docs/ContinuousDelivery/pipeline_custom_docker_images.md

 If you are using a private registry that requires authentication you will need to set two additional stage environment properties: `DOCKER_USERNAME` and `DOCKER_PASSWORD`.
 To mask your DOCKER_PASSWORD you can use a "secure property.
 Before your image is pulled the custom docker image job will perform a `docker login` using the username and password credentials you supplied.

-For example, if using IBM Cloud Registry to store your private images you can use a platform API Key for authentication.
-First request a Platform API Key here and then carefully save it!
+For most registries use the username/password you were given, but if using IBM Cloud Registry to store your private images you use a platform API Key for authentication.
+First request a Platform API Key (https://console.bluemix.net/iam/#/apikeys)and then be careful to save it!
 Create the two stage environment properties using `iamapikey` for your `DOCKER_USERNAME` and the API Key that you saved earlier for the `DOCKER_PASSWORD`.
 ![IBM Cloud Registry credentials](images/custom-image-private-repository.png "IBM Cloud Registry credentials")
 ```
 Note: Prod is using `DOCKER_USER` instead of `DOCKER_USERNAME`.
 This will be fixed shortly on April 10th. `DOCKER_USER` will still work but be undocumented!